-Rave: The Groove Adventure was published in English by Tokyopop as Rave Master for 32 volumes from February 11, 2003 to February 10, 2009 until their license with Kodansha expired.
+Rave was published in English by Tokyopop as Rave Master for 32 volumes from February 11, 2003 to February 10, 2009, until their license with Kodansha expired.
 Del Rey later gained the license and published the final three volumes in a single omnibus on May 24, 2011.
-It was also published in Spanish as Rave by Norma Editorial from February 2004 to February 2010.
+Kodansha Comics USA digitally published the entire series in single volumes on October 3, 2017.
+It was also published in Spanish by Norma Editorial from February 2004 to February 2010.

 Haru Glory, Rave's shounen hero, is a young teenager living away from civilization with his sister on Garage Island.
 One day, an old man happens to pass through the Island and Haru eventually learns the identity of this old man is none other than the Rave Master, a hero that is destined to save the world from the atrocious organization, Demon Card, who plan on ruling the world.
 The old man, in poor health, eventually passes on his title and sword to Haru, entrusting him to find the Rave Stones to stop Demon Card.
 And thus Haru, becomes the 2nd Rave Master.
 Early on in his journey, Haru meets a young girl, Elie, who has amnesia and is seeking the truth about her past.
 This fateful meeting will eventually trigger events that become the foundation that eventually shakes the world.